OpenWIS/openwis-documentation/_minutes/steering/2020-05-26and28-OpenWIS-Steering-Committee-2020-May.md

 *12.5 Review the byelaws of the Association*

 - RGr - started working on changing by laws a year ago and revised wording is   available.
-I am awaiting feedback (https://github.com/OpenWIS/openwis-documentation/issues/553).
+I am awaiting [feedback](https://github.com/OpenWIS/openwis-documentation/issues/553).
 What I hear so far is that there are two potential changes:

 	•	Expanding scope of association
 	•	Accepting funds

 - JT - a new item is the changing of terms of Treasurer appointment term
 - RGr – Please have a look at the draft byelaws on github, provide feedback to enable this